Lautenschlager-id/dbd_bloodweb/README.md

 ### [cmd] Image Processing

-Process raw images to be used in the grinding system.
+Processes raw images to be used in the grinding system.
 <br/>
 If you are not trying to change resolutions, then probably you should not be using this command as long as `/image/processed/` is populated.